 Three hours later, we found ourselves at the Yudanaka train station greeted by a cute snowman.

-Our driver picked us up and whisked us away to our seriously fabulous ryokan in Kanbayashi Onsen.
+Our driver picked us up and whisked us away to our seriously fabulous ryokan in Kanbayashi Onsen (Click here to see the latest prices or read our full review).
 Conveniently, Kanbayashi Onsen is only a 5 minute walk to the start of the trail leading to the monkeys.

 We left bright and early the following morning hoping to reach the snow monkeys as soon as the park opened.

 The actual trail was a 1.6 km (about 30 minute) walk on a snow covered forest path.

 The path was a bit slippery and the temperature a bit cold but we found the walk quite pleasant.
 We’re used to Chicago winters though so take our opinion with a grain of salt.

 Since we kept a quick pace and never encountered anyone on the trail, we figured we would be among the first people at the hot springs.
 We were wrong.
 A large camera-wielding crowd was already there.

 Camera gear and lenses were everywhere.
 Even the snow monkeys got in on that action.